splashtechnologies/fleck-node/README.md

 =================
 Interface for the Fleck API.

+You must have an API token in order to use it.
+For getting one, send an email to api@getfleck.com.

 How To Install:
 =============
 The generated code relies on node package manager (npm) being available to resolve dependencies.